Spring is an award-winning creature-feature from RESOLUTION writers/directors Justin Benson and Aaron Moorhead.

 We did not have any leads in mind and casting was probably the most difficult part.
 Very unfortunately a whole bunch of actors from teen soap operas were presented to us before Lou, and in Nadia’s case being both a woman and ethnically hard to place, made her very difficult to find.
 At least in our experience, there wasn’t much diversity presented to us in the casting process.
-At a certain point we thought we might have to accept that Louise’s ethnic appearance wouldn’t make logical sense in the story, simply because agencies never sent us any women who weren’t blond haired, blue eyed.
+At a certain point, we thought we might have to accept that Louise’s ethnic appearance wouldn’t make logical sense in the story, simply because agencies never sent us any women who weren’t blond-haired, or blue-eyed.
 Somehow we did end up finding a whole cast of freakishly talented actors and never had to compromise.

 How long was the filming process and did you run into any trouble during shooting?